akshay8856/HDP2CDP-DC-precheck/README.md

  $ kinit user@realmname
  $ klist

-- Execute the script prereqwrapper.sh
+- Execute the script prereqwrapper.s
 ```

 ### How to execute ?